gautham-98/3DBbox/README.md

 The model predicts a class for the anchor which gives the `LWH` and then the residuals from this is predicted separately.

+Considerations -
+- The translation head output weights and biases are initialised to zeros, since we expect the translation to be near 0 after canonicalisation.
+- The rotation head output weights are initialised to identity [1,0,0,0,1,0] since the rotation is expected to be near 0 in the ideal case after canonicalisation.
+- These assumptions help reduce the number of training epochs required to start the training from random initialisation and we can reduce the number of epochs by nearly 100.
+This is because the training now is not disturbed by large gradients from random initialisations anymore.

 ### 3. 6D Rotation Representation

 Rotations are encoded as the first two columns of a rotation matrix (6 scalars).
 The full `SO(3)` matrix is recovered at inference via orthonormalisation (`src/utils/rot_utils.py`).